 Crust.
-Instead of a traditional graham cracker crust, I chose to use gingersnaps and I love that they add so much flavor.
+Instead of a traditional graham cracker crust, I chose to use a gingersnap crust and I love that it adds so much flavor.
 The gentle spice from the gingersnaps works perfectly with the pumpkin!
 I crushed mine with a food processor, but a plastic bag and a rolling pin works great, too.